HamStudy/examtools-docs/content/docs/cve/cveCreateSession.md

 * **Session Type**:  Select Online Session or In-Person Session from the radio buttons.

 * If you select In-Person Session, a **Location** field will appear.
 Enter the street address of the exam session venue.
 Once entered, a preview of a map will pop up.
 The map will also be visible on HamStudy.
+[More info about Session Locations]({{<relref "/cveSessionLocation.md">}})

 * **Time zone**: Select your time zone from the dropdown list.